starlit79/week-13-app-from-scatch/README.md

 ## Step 2

+NOTE: Commit to git early and often.
+Push to your personal repository often.

+Create your PR early as early as you can.

 Create an express api

 Create http files to test your api

 ## Step 3

+NOTE: Commit to git early and often.
+Push to your personal repository often, especially before each step.

 Create a react UI

 Create test files for your UI (more on this this week!)

 ## Step 4

+NOTE: Commit to git early and often.
+Push to your personal repository often, especially before each step.

 Deploy your app to the world (more on this this week!)